-In addition to the list in literas a to e in the first paragraph of these Guidelines, the following principles should be taken into account when carrying out environmental risk and preparedness analyses for onshore facilities:
+The following principles should be taken into account when carrying out environmental risk and emergency preparedness analyses for onshore facilities:

-- a) the operator should set targets for protection of prioritised, vulnerable resources.
+- a) The responsible party should set goals for protection of prioritised, vulnerable environmental values.
 Before the analysis is carried out, various equipment alternatives and their availability shall be mapped.
-The analysis shall include the categories sea surface, water column and coastal and beach zone, and it shall ensure that the various types of vulnerability in the different geographical areas are safeguarded. - b) the risk analyses should use the incident sequences that can result in acute pollution.
-The initiating incidents should be ranked, e.g. using drift and spread analyses.
-The incident sequences should possibly be supplemented with other types of incidents and conditions that can also result in acute pollution. - c) a rate/duration distribution shall be established for the identified discharge incidents.
-The incidents shall be analysed using drift and spread analyses which include the rate/duration distribution.
-The drift and spread calculations shall be carried out so that they cover the time periods when the ecosystems or specially selected elements in the ecosystems are most vulnerable to acute pollution. - d) the requirement for viewing risk contribution in context as mentioned in Section 11 of the Framework Regulations, entails that the result of the risk analysis shall have sufficient detail and be presented in comparable categories.
+The analysis shall include the categories sea surface, water column and coast and shoreline, and it shall ensure that the varying vulnerability in the different geographical areas is accounted for. - b) The risk analyses should use the incident sequences that can result in acute pollution.
+The initiating incidents should be ranked, i.a. using analyses of drift and dispersion.
+The incident sequences should if necessary be supplemented with other types of incidents and conditions that can also result in acute pollution. - c) A rate/duration distribution shall be established for the identified discharge incidents.
+The incidents shall be analysed using analyses of drift and dispersion which include the rate/duration distribution.
+The analyses of drift and dispersion shall be carried out so that they cover the time periods when the ecosystems or specially selected elements in the ecosystems are most vulnerable to acute pollution. - d) The requirement for viewing risk contribution in context as mentioned in Section 11 of the Framework Regulations, entails that the result of the risk analysis shall have sufficient detail and be presented in comparable categories.

-Important information for conducting environmental risk analyses includes
+Important information for conducting environmental risk analyses includes:

-- a) the land facility's discharge potential, - b) likelihood of discharges from various facilities and different risky operations, - c) the physical, chemical and ecotoxicological properties of the pollution, - d) meteorological and oceanographic data on wind, temperature and current, - e) the drift and spread of the pollution, - f) the weathering and degradation of the pollution, - g) vulnerability of the ecosystems, - h) environmental databases and environmental prioritisation map covering vulnerable and prioritised resources and their extent in time and space.
+- a) the land facility's discharge potential, - b) likelihood of discharges from various facilities and different risky operations, - c) the physical, chemical and ecotoxicological properties of the pollution, - d) meteorological and oceanographical data on wind, temperature and current, - e) the drift and dispersion of the pollution, - f) the weathering and degradation of the pollution, - g) vulnerability of the ecosystems, - h) environmental databases and environmental prioritisation maps covering vulnerable and prioritised environmental values and their extent in time and space.

-Safeguarding particularly vulnerable environmental resources shall be highlighted in the environmental and preparedness analyses.
+Safeguarding particularly vulnerable environmental values shall be highlighted in the environmental risk and emergency preparedness analyses.

-Re Section 18 Working environment analysis
+Working environment analysis